build-trust/ockam-website/src/content/learn/guides/team/join_us.md

 We attempt to complete the entire process with a candidate within two weeks.
 Because Ockam is a remote first company the entire process will take place over video calls and through asynchronous collaborations in Github and email.

-**First round**
+### First round

 The hiring manager for the role will reach out to you via email and schedule a 25 minute call.

 The purpose of this call is to understand if and how you could fit into the team.
 By this point in our process we've thrown away the job description for the role you've applied for and have started to co-create a role with you.
 Help us with this process by giving as much relevant background about your passions as possible.
 If we have a hypothesis for how you could fit into a full time role we will proceed to the second round.

-**Second round**
+### Second round

-This is a 50 minute technical interview with Mrinal, Ockam's CTO.
+This is a 50 minute technical interview with [Mrinal Wadwha](https://www.linkedin.com/in/mrinalwadhwa/), Ockam's CTO.
 We will want to dig deep into things you've built and technologies you've used.

-**OSS collaboration project**
+### OSS collaboration project

 If we ask you to move to this round, we have a strong thesis for your potential on The Team.